flaviusb/weird-rpg-notes/the-ordering-of-creation.md

 And then there are the actual temporal powers, and the holdovers of previous powers.

 The Chosen of Sol Invictus did two things to make things work; the first thing was that they could actually compel the Gods (the so called Mandate of Heaven), and then the second thing is that they can build systems that...

+---

+The Worker and Their Tools has Afflictions/Wounds as one of their principles.

+The Dreamers all have a few things in common befoer they could exist.
+A big blob of coherent Essence - at least Essence 6.
+An Excellency Seal; the Excellency spells out in Italics the Principles of the Dreamer.
+A Name/Title Seal.
+A Sorcerous Enlightenment Seal.
+Any 'Pantheon' Seal.

+To Wake Up, the Dreamer needs to acquire Essence 10 and a Cosmic Principle Seal, a Fetich Soul through whatever means, a Shitai Seal, and a Jotun Seal.